ShortlistShortlistedRemoved from shortlist 52

 Price comparison

-As you can see from this interactive chart, when compared to other 5000-6000W generators, the Yamaha EF6300iSDE is on the expensive side of the price range.
+As you can see from this interactive chart, when compared to other 5000-6000W inverter generators, the Yamaha EF6300iSDE is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.